 Comfort Factors That Matter More Than the Label

-A loveseat can be “small” and still feel awful if the comfort geometry doesn’t match the people using it.
+A loveseat can be “small” and still feel wrong if the comfort geometry doesn’t match the people using it.

 Seat depth and back support

-• A shallower seat tends to feel more upright and easier to get out of.
+- A shallower seat usually feels more upright and is easier to get out of.

-• A deeper seat supports lounging, but shorter users may lose back support unless the loveseat includes back pillows.
+- A deeper seat is better for lounging, but shorter users may lose back support unless there are good back pillows.

-A simple rule: if you want it to function as daily TV seating, prioritize consistent lumbar support, not just softness.
+If you want it to work as daily TV seating, prioritize steady lumbar support, not just softness.

 Cushion fill and suspension